chinapedia/wikipedia.abstract.en/Page/Ramjet.md

 Albert Fonó

-Albert_Fono's_ramjet-cannonball_in_1915-hu.svg's ramjet-cannonball from 1915]] In 1915, Hungarian inventor Albert Fonó devised a solution for increasing the range of artillery, comprising a gun-launched projectile which was to be united with a ramjet propulsion unit, thus giving a long range from relatively low muzzle velocities, allowing heavy shells to be fired from relatively lightweight guns.
+'s ramjet-cannonball from 1915]] In 1915, Hungarian inventor Albert Fonó devised a solution for increasing the range of artillery, comprising a gun-launched projectile which was to be united with a ramjet propulsion unit, thus giving a long range from relatively low muzzle velocities, allowing heavy shells to be fired from relatively lightweight guns.
 Fonó submitted his invention to the Austro-Hungarian Army, but the proposal was rejected.[5]
 After World War I, Fonó returned to the subject of jet propulsion, in May 1928 describing an "air-jet engine" which he described as being suitable for high-altitude supersonic aircraft, in a German patent application.
 In an additional patent application, he adapted the engine for subsonic speed.
 The patent was granted in 1932 after four years of examination (German Patent No. 554,906, 1932-11-02).[6]

 Soviet Union